Navigating Belgium's Blackbox: the FDI Screening Mechanism 15 months in

 The opacity in Belgium is, however, increased by the country’s complex, multi-layered governance structure.
 As the name suggests, the “Interfederal Screening Commission” is composed of 12 members each representing one of Belgium’s nine federal, regional, and community governments or commissions.[3]
 This broad representation ensures that all levels of government are involved in foreign investment screening, protecting their respective interests.

-For the notifying parties, however, only the central ISC Secretariat is visible and while the Annual Report provides some guidance as to the ISC Member’s competence, notifying parties have no certainty in that regard.
+While the Annual Report provides some guidance as to the ISC Member’s competence, notifying parties have no certainty in that regard.
 A Member's competence is determined by a territorial link to the investment, typically based on the location of the headquarters or place of establishment of the Belgian target company, but other factors may also apply.
 Therefore, it is not always evident which authorities will participate in the decision-making process.
 As all governance levels within the Belgian federated structure have their own concerns and focuses, notifying parties are, to some degree, navigating blindly when developing a narrative to alleviate concerns in their notification documentation.
-This issue is aggravated by the fact that each competent ISC Member conducts its screening responsibilities independently, without the need for consensus.
-This means that approval can potentially hinge on the holdout of one Member, without notifying parties having any insight of the considerations which are at play and/or how they could be addressed.
+This issue is aggravated by the fact that each competent ISC Member conducts its screening responsibilities largely independently.

 The ISC is, however, aware that the regime lacks clarity and transparency and has indicated it plans to keep looking for suitable solutions.
 This attitude is highly commendable.